solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     private static readonly string key = "e5fe6a9a9702447680864369d7a8965e";
     ```

-14. Return to the Anomaly Detector Quick start blade in the Azure portal and copy the **Endpoint** value.
+14. Return to the Anomaly Detector Keys and Endpoint blade in the Azure portal and copy the **ENDPOINT** value.

 15. Back in Visual Studio, replace the `serviceEndpoint` value in the `DetectAnomaliesFunction.cs` file with the endpoint of your Anomaly Detector service.
 The completed line will look similar to: